+Age Ratio

-- Ages 3-4 Ratio is 1:8
+3-4 1:8

-- Ages 4-5 Ratio is 1:10
+4-5 1:10

-- Ages 5 and up Ratio is 1:13
+5+ 1:13

 Regardless of the number of children participating, a minimum of two staff members must supervise aquatic activities.
-Half the staff needed to meet staff-child ratios must be in the water and other half must be out of the water.
-If an uneven number of staff is needed to meet the required staffchild ratio, the majority shall be in the water.
+Half the staff needed to meet staff-child ratios must be in the water and the other half must be out of the water.
+If an uneven number of staff is needed to meet the required staff-child ratios must be in the water and the other half must be out of the water.
 Staff must be positioned in pre-assigned areas that will allow them at all times to hear, see, and respond quickly to the children.
 When taking a child for toileting, an extra staff member will be called upon to assist.